TTUNEPH2025/GN/docs/Screening.md

   * KDIGO: recommended individual fracture risk assessment/bone mineral diase for prolonged steroid use
   * USPSTF: women over 65 years old and postmenopausal women youner than 65 with one or more risk factors for osteoporosis
   * Neither guidline give direct recommendations on time of DEXA scan need in setting of long term steroids though general consensus that prolonged treatment with glucocorticoids causes bone loss
+* Recommend pregancy testing for female patients of child bearing age prior to initation of most immunosupression medications
 ## **Sources**
  * [KDIGO GN Guidlines](https://kdigo.org/guidelines/gd/)
  * [USPSTF](https://www.uspreventiveservicestaskforce.org/uspstf/recommendation/osteoporosis-screening#fullrecommendationstart)